npalm/terraform-aws-lambda-github-app/README.md

 - _[default](./examples/default/)_ : Example that will create the lambda based on provided config and a zip file.
 - _[provided-](./examples/provide-lambda/)_ : Example that will let you create the lambda resource and pass the resource to the module.
 The module will create the API gateway for you.

+### Prerequisite:

+- Terraform 0.12.x
+- Docker for building the example lambda
+- Amazon account for deployment
+- GitHub account for creating an app

 ### Usages